-Tennis: Federer and Nadal to clash in Indian Wells semi-final
+Federer and Nadal to clash in Indian Wells semi-final

 “He’s changing directions all the time (with his serve) so it’s really hard to read it.”

-With Hurkacz dispatched, Federer turned his thoughts to what will be his 39th career encounter with Nadal.
+With Hurkacz dispatched, Federer turned his thoughts to what would be his 39th career encounter with Nadal.

 The Spaniard leads 23-15 on a head-to-head basis but the Swiss has won the last five encounters.